chingu-voyages/v48-tier3-team-20/event/README.md

 Middleware check: Redirects to `/login` if not logged in, shows `401 Unauthorized` if logged in user is not host

 - Event Management: `/dashboard/events`
-  - Shows list of all events with links to edit `/dashboard/edit`
+  - Shows list of all events with links to `/dashboard/events/[eventid]` to edit event
+  - Contains a delete button to delete event (with confirmation popup)
-  - Shows a create event button which links to `/dashboard/create`
+  - Shows a create event form and button to create new events
-- Create Event: `/dashboard/create`
+- Upcoming events: `/dashboard/events/upcoming`
+- Past events (already over): `/dashboard/events/past`
-- Edit Event (update and delete): `/dashboard/edit`
+- Edit Event (update and delete): `/dashboard/events/[eventid]`

 ## List of BE routes for reference